 Caused by Fume Event…

-The symptoms of Aerotoxic Syndrome can result from a so-called Fume Event where, as a result of a technical malfunction, relatively large quantities of these substances enter the cabin, causing the air on board to become severely contaminated.
-They are in fact the direct result of an Organo Phosphate intoxication.
+The symptoms of Aerotoxic Syndrome are, in fact, a direct result of poisoning by organophosphates.
+This can result from a so-called “Fume Event,” where, due to a technical malfunction, relatively large quantities of these substances suddenly occur in the cabin, causing serious air contamination on board

-Tingling in arms and/or legs
+- Tingling in arms and/or legs

-Cold hands and cold feet
+- Cold hands and feet

-Lack of reactive power
+- Lack of reactive power

 Often not recognised

 Unfortunately, the (often neurological) symptoms are often not recognized as organophosphate poisoning by treating physicians.
 As a result, many Aerotoxic Syndrome patients receive an incorrect diagnosis (such as burnout, MS, Parkinson’s, etc.).
 The often heavy medications prescribed for these conditions, including antidepressants, do not help with the condition but put additional strain on the body, including the liver, which is already working hard to detoxify the body…

 Have you flown and recognize one or more symptoms?
 Then please fill out our contact form to schedule an appointment with Drs.
 John Midavaine.
 You can also do this directly on the website of John’s Medical Lifestyle Institute: Lifemedic.nl.